SuchitG04/smarn/README.md

 ## Intentions
 smarn is designed as a Linux-exclusive counterpart to Windows Recall (although this is not the sole identity of this piece of software).
-We want to give Linux users a flavour of convenience without the ominous seasoning of spyware on it.
+We want to give Linux users a flavour of convenience without having to supply telemetry and surveillance data.